 Both the Aktiia device and the Omron HeartGuide are clinically validated.
 Aktiia is medically supported by five clinical trials and over 20 peer-reviewed papers, with study results to prove that the solution is as accurate as accepted reference measurements.

 What extra features do they offer?

-As well as measuring blood pressure, the Omron HeartGuide lets you monitor daily activity, track your sleep patterns and set reminders.
+As well as measuring blood pressure, the Omron HeartGuide lets you monitor daily activity (via a step count and calories burnt), track your sleep/wake hours and set reminders.
 It’s also compatible with the Omron HeartAdvisor app, which enables you to see trends over time to help you understand how your lifestyle impacts your heart and blood pressure.